huntse/uncarved/content/articles/ocaml_finance.md

 I have been interested in functional programming for some time, but finally decided to bite the bullet and learn properly, and that (for me anyway) means writing some code to accomplish a practical task.
-My idea is to reimplement most of the C++ code in [Mark][5] Joshi's excellent [book][6] C++ Design Patterns and Derivatives Pricing, but in [7]ocaml.
+My idea is to reimplement most of the C++ code in [Mark Joshi's][5] excellent book [C++ Design Patterns and Derivatives Pricing][6], but in [OCaml][7].
 Now I'm a newcomer to [functional][8] programming and to ocaml, so what I write won't be pretty or idiomatic, especially at first.
-To begin with I'm learning from the main [tutorial.][9]
+To begin with I'm learning from the main [tutorial][9].
 If I find and use another I'll post that too.

 I will try to explain some of the financial stuff that's going on as I do so, but for the full lowdown on why derivatives price the way they do, you need to learn some financial maths.
-You could do a lot worse that picking up Joshi's [other][10] book, The Concepts and Practice of Mathematical Finance.
-A lot of people get [Hull,][11] but I prefer Joshi for a really practical introduction with great explanations of concepts.
+You could do a lot worse that picking up Joshi's other book, [The Concepts and Practice of Mathematical Finance][10].
+A lot of people get [Hull][11], but I prefer Joshi for a really practical introduction with great explanations of concepts.
+When I was at Goldman, a lot of people were very sarcastic about Hull as a source.
+I don't really have a credible opinion about that.

-So without further ado, here is my first ocaml program, which defines payoffs for vanilla European [put][12] and [13]call options.
-In fact Joshi starts off straight away with a [Monte][14] Carlo pricer, but my copy is downstairs so I'm straying off-piste here.
+So without further ado, here is my first ocaml program, which defines payoffs for vanilla European [put][12] and [call][13] options.
+In fact Joshi starts off straight away with a [Monte Carlo][14] pricer, but my copy is downstairs so I'm straying off-piste here.
 It's my intention to follow Joshi step by step, and write up each one here as I go.
 ```Ocaml